Tweeter (store): TWTR Inc.

 Following the original 2007 Chapter 11 filing and sale of assets to Schultze, the original Tweeter company (now a shell company) remained active, having been renamed TWTR Inc..

-On October 4, 2013, more than six years after selling its assets (and almost five years after the Tweeter chain shut down for good), shares of TWTR Inc. (at that point still listed under "TWTRQ") were trading for as much as 1500% above the previous day's closing price (US$0.15 vs $0.007).
+On October 4, 2013, more than six years after selling its assets (and almost five years after the Tweeter chain shut down for good), shares of TWTR Inc. (at that point still listed under "TWTRQ") were trading for as much as 1 500% above the previous day's closing price (US$0.15 vs $0.007).
 It ultimately closed at $0.051 (a gain of over 684%), after trading was halted at 12:42pm EDT.
 Twitter, Inc. had released its preliminary initial public offering filings the previous day which revealed it was planning to use the ticker symbol "TWTR" (Tweeter's ticker symbol before its original bankruptcy filing), which apparently led to confusion among some investors.
 Shortly after the incident, the company's ticker symbol was changed to "THEGQ".
+The company ceased to exist on April 23, 2014.